Academic Information

 You may request up to one period of leave per calendar year.
 A leave may be no less than four weeks to no more than one complete term in duration, though your return date will be dependent on course and term scheduling and availability.

-If you request and receive approval for a leave of absence effective before the completion of a term, you will receive a “W” for each attended course at the start of the leave.
+If you request and receive approval to start a leave of absence during a term, you will receive a “W” grade for each attended course, unless the start of the leave is in the final four weeks of the term in which case you will receive a temporary “IP” grade until it is finalized at the end of the term as defined under Administrative Withdrawal From a Course.
 You are strongly encouraged to register for those courses again in your returning term.

 If you are an active-duty servicemember, in the National Guard or Reserves, or are a military family member, you may take a military leave of absence for a period of up to 12 months.
 You may also have the option to renew this status one time for up to a total of 24 months of leave; however, if you exercise this option, you will return to the version of the degree program in effect at the time of your return.

-Circumstances sometimes require that you withdraw from the School.
+Circumstances sometimes require that you withdraw from Purdue Global Law School.
 If your situation warrants withdrawal, please first refer to the Refund Policy and then follow the steps below:

-- Once you have officially notified your Student Advisor of your intent to withdraw, you should meet with a representative of the Student Finance Office only if you intend to withdraw in the middle of a term.
-They can answer questions regarding financial obligations to the School and student loan repayment responsibilities.
+2. Once you have officially notified your Student Advisor of your intent to withdraw, you should meet with a representative of the Student Finance Office only if you intend to withdraw in the middle of a term.
+They can answer questions regarding financial obligations to Purdue Global Law School and student loan repayment responsibilities.
 Refer to the Refund Policy for specific calculation information.

-- If you are using veterans benefits and withdraw from the School, a notice of termination of enrollment will be sent to Veterans Affairs.
+3. If you are using veterans benefits and withdraw from Purdue Global Law School, a notice of termination of enrollment will be sent to Veterans Affairs.

-If you withdraw from the School and wish to return, you must apply for readmission following the Application for Readmission procedures for Concord.
+If you withdraw from Purdue Global Law School and wish to return, you must apply for readmission following the Application for Readmission procedures for Purdue Global Law School.

-If you are withdrawn due to nonattendance, you must apply for readmission following the Application for Readmission procedures for Concord.
+If you are administratively withdrawn, you must apply for readmission following the Application for Readmission procedures for Purdue Global Law School.

 Transfer Credit